Pylons/pyramid/docs/narr/project.rst

 	   pkg_resources.DistributionNotFound: <package name>

-   Simply run ``bin/easy_install``, with the missing package name from the error message, to workaround this issue.
+   Simply run ``bin/easy_install``, with the missing package name from the error message, to work around this issue.

 As a result of invoking the ``paster create`` command, a project is created in a directory named ``MyProject``.
-That directory is a :term:`setuptools` :term:`project` directory from which a setuptools :term:`distribution` can be created.
+That directory is a :term:`project` directory.
 The ``setup.py`` file in that directory can be used to distribute your application, or install your application for deployment or development.

 A :term:`PasteDeploy` ``.ini`` file named ``development.ini`` will also be created in the project directory.
 You will use this ``.ini`` file to